tractable-probabilistic-modeling/tpm2024/_pages/program.md

 permalink: /program/
 title: Program
 ---
-The workshop will happen in person at the Universitat Pompeu Fabra, Barcelona, Spain on July 19th, 2024.
+The workshop will happen in person at the Universitat Pompeu Fabra, Barcelona, Spain on July 19th, 2024 in Room 40.008.

 <table class="table table-striped">
     <thead>